 C. Ah, that’s why they call it a ‘dependency’.
 Gosh yes, I never really made that connection before – a dependency on a drug or on an addiction.

 And drugs and alcohol are only one example of this.
 People get addicted to just about anything.
 Work addiction is a really common one.
 Anything that we can rely on, in the way that we might not be able to rely on other people.
-So work addiction is quite sanctioned in this society which is why it’s quite a common one because we can get some of our needs met, some sense of having our needs met – maybe for connection or for intimacy or for a sense of approval from our work, but it doesn’t really hit the mark, and so we just keep going.
-When we really get our needs met we reach a point of satisfaction – we don’t need to keep on and on going back for more in that way.
+Work addiction is quite sanctioned in this society, which is why it’s quite common.
+We can have some sense of having our needs met – maybe for connection, a sense of working closely with others, or for a sense of approval, but it doesn’t really hit the mark, because it’s not a true Lover connection.
+And so we just keep going and going, working harder and harder and for longer and longer.
+However when we really get our needs met we reach a point of satisfaction – we don’t need to keep on and on going back for more in that way.